 Thomas W. Dodman

-My first book, What Nostalgia Was: War, Empire, and the Time of a Deadly Emotion (Chicago, 2017) explores how people once died of nostalgia in order to tell a larger story about social transformation in the eighteenth and nineteenth centuries.
-A work of archival research, the book develops a theory of practice as a way of grounding the history of changing concepts and emotions.
-I am currently coediting a multi-volume Histoire de la guerre for the Editions du Seuil and researching the extraordinary “family romance” of a French revolutionary-era citizen-soldier based on his correspondence.
-With this last project, tentatively titled When Emile Went to War, I wish to explore what the history of fantasies and emotions can do for a renewed interest in micro-history in our global age.
+My first book, What Nostalgia Was: War, Empire, and the Time of a Deadly Emotion (Chicago, 2018) explores how people once died of nostalgia in order to tell a larger story about social transformation and alienation in the eighteenth and nineteenth centuries.
+A work of archival research, the book develops a theory of practice as a way of grounding the history of changing concepts and emotions in the capitalist epoch.
+A French translation is forthcoming.

 I have also recently co-edited a global history of war for the French publisher Editions du Seuil (Une histoire de la guerre, 2018).
 Featuring 55 specialists from different fields, this book offers a sweeping thematic panorama of armed conflicts since the nineteenth century.